Best IT Outsourcing Companies in Eastern Europe for 2026

 Sigma Software is a Ukraine-based software engineering firm with a Swedish commercial entity and ISO certifications.
 The firm covers a broad technology stack and serves multiple industry verticals.
 Its Swedish commercial presence is relevant for Nordic buyers seeking a Swedish-registered contract counterparty alongside Ukraine-based engineering delivery.

 The central buyer question here is scale versus fit.
 EPAM is the stronger choice for enterprise programmes.
-Uvik is the stronger choice for the embedded scale-up segment this guide addresses.
+Uvik Software is the stronger choice for the embedded scale-up segment this guide addresses.

 Both offer staff augmentation with a Western commercial entity.
 The differences are jurisdiction, stack focus, and delivery geography.